12 Ways to Save for a Down Payment on a House

 There are plenty of other ways you can make a budget if this method doesn’t work for you.

 You can also use budgeting apps if you don’t want to track your spending by hand.
 Whatever method you choose, creating a budget will let you see where you’re spending money, where you can cut, and how you can increase your monthly down payment savings.

-One of the first things you should do before saving a house is pay off credit card debt.
+One of the first things you should do before saving for a house is to pay off credit card debt.
 The faster you can pay off high-interest credit card debt, the sooner you’ll be able to save for a home.

 Your credit score will improve as well.
 And with a higher credit score, you’ll be able to secure better mortgage offers which, in turn, makes your home more affordable.

 As you pay off your credit cards and other debts, you can take the money you were paying to the creditor and instead, use it to pay yourself.
 It’s a simple and effective way to increase your down payment savings each month with minimal impact to your budget.